uh-comp-methods1/intro/README.md

 # Introduction

 The Jupyter notebook `python_intro.ipynb` gives an introduction to Python.
-The notebook can be run either in the [mybinder.org](https://mybinder.readthedocs.io/en/latest/about/about.html) cloud environment or locally on your computer.
+The notebook can be run either locally on your computer or in the [mybinder.org](https://mybinder.readthedocs.io/en/latest/about/about.html) cloud environment.
 The cloud is easy to use but can be slow to start up and has limited computational resources.
 To run in the cloud, simply click the following button
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/uh-comp-methods1/intro/main?labpath=python_intro.ipynb)

+For anything more than the bare minimum the local installation is recommended.

 ## Local installation